Toronet/DEX/README.md

 - **Swap Fee:** Users are subject to a 5% fee during token swaps.
 This fee is integral to the economic model of the DEX and contributes to sustainability and incentive mechanisms.

-- **Immutable Ledger:** The contract acts as an immutable ledger, storing token pair data, liquidity amounts, and user balances securely on the ToroNet blockchain.
+- **Immutable Ledger:** The contract acts as an immutable ledger, storing token pair data, liquidity amounts, and user balances securely on the Espees blockchain.

 - **Gains Claiming:** Liquidity providers can claim gains based on their stake in the liquidity pool.
 This feature dynamically calculates gains, considering the liquidity provided and the applicable fee rate.